supermarmar/guides/README.md

 │
-├── docs               <- Version-controlled guides, including executable examples and a bibliography │   ├── azure          <- An Azure specific guide with team standards on managing the repo │   ├── modelling      <- Training and reference guides for all CRM topics (e.g. IFRS 9, Basel 3.1) │   └── regulation     <- Latest regulation material for IFRS9, Basel 3.1, PRA etc.
+├── docs               <- Version-controlled guides, including executable examples and a bibliography │   ├── azure          <- An Azure specific guide with team standards on managing the repo │   ├── modelling      <- Training and reference guides for all topics (e.g. IFRS 9, Basel 3.1) │   └── regulation     <- Latest regulation material for IFRS9, Basel 3.1, PRA etc.
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for